lajouiZakariae/ecommerce-api/README.md

-# Backend of an inventory system
+# Backend of an ecommerce platform